domerin0/seq2seq-chatbot/README.md

 # seq2seq-chatbot
 An (in progress) implementation of Google's seq2seq architecture.

-I am also simultaneously [blogging](http://domkaukinen.com/tag/seq2seq/).
+I am also simultaneously [blogging](http://domkaukinen.com/tag/seq2seq/) about the process.

 ##A few notes: